overtrue/laravel-pinyin/README.md

 composer require "overtrue/laravel-pinyin:^6.0"
 ```

-## For Laravel

-(If you are using Laravel >= 5.5, the auto-discovery feature will handle these two steps for you.)
+The auto-discovery feature will handle these two steps for you.

 Add the following line to the section `providers` of `config/app.php`: